metamn/react-final-form/README.md

 ## Goal

-The goal is:
+The goal is to find / build / combine something which:

-1. Describe the form via JSON
+1. Describes the form via JSON

 - All input fields has to be supported
-- Grouping has to be supported
+- Grouping and sub-grouping has to be supported

-2. Auto generate the form fields using a theme (Material UI, Boostrap, etc.)
+2. Auto generates the form fields using a theme (Material UI, Bootstrap, self made, etc.)

 - Every aspect of the theme must be customizable

-3. Validation and error messaging
+3. Does validation and error messaging

 - Done automatically from the schema

-4. Extendable
+4. Is extendable

 - The whole business logic mut be customizable, like:
   - Adding query param support
-  - Connected forms: a field value determines the state of the other field values
+  - Connected fields: a field value determines the state of the other field values
-  - Internationalized
+  - Internationalization

 ## Final Form